CodeforSouth/lobbster/README.md

 Lobbyist-specific features:
 * Allows creating a resubmission with modifications, if the document was rejected and is the most recent version of the document.
 * Allows creating an amended submission, if the document was approved and is the most recent version of the document.
-* If a draft resubmission or amendment exists, the user will see a prominant link to access and continue working on the draft.
+* If a draft resubmission or amendment exists, the user will see a prominent link to access and continue working on the draft.

 #### Document Editing Page